murtaza-nasir/speakr/docs/getting-started/installation.md

 See the [WhisperX ASR Service README](https://github.com/murtaza-nasir/whisperx-asr-service#readme) for detailed configuration options, troubleshooting, and performance tuning.

+!!! warning "PyTorch 2.6 Compatibility"
+    If you encounter a "Weights only load failed" error, add `TORCH_FORCE_NO_WEIGHTS_ONLY_LOAD=true` to your ASR container's environment variables in docker-compose.yml.
+See [troubleshooting](../troubleshooting.md#pytorch-26-weights-loading-error-whisperx-asr-service) for details.

 #### Option 2: OpenAI Whisper ASR Webservice (Basic Diarization Only)

 **Use this if you:**